Again (T-ara EP)

 Again is the fifth extended play by South Korean girl group T-ara, It was released on October 10, 2013 by Core Contents Media.
 It marked their first release with the original line-up following member Lee Areum’s departure from the group.

+"Again 1977" is the repackaged version of "Again", released on December 4, 2013.
+It features a retro concept with a blend of pop and rock influences.
+The title track, "Do You Know Me?", which is a remake of Sand Pebbles' 1977 single "What Should I Do", showcases the group's versatile musical style and is known for its catchy melody and upbeat vibe.

 Background and release

-Again

-On October 6, 2013, T-ara announced the impending release of double lead singles to promote their upcoming EP, Again.
-The album was released digitally on October 10, including the singles "Number 9" (넘버나인) and "Because I Know" (느낌 아니까; Neukkim Anikka) and their music videos.
+The album was released digitally on October 10, including the title track "Number 9" (넘버나인) and b-side track "Because I Know" (느낌 아니까) and their music videos.
 "Number 9" is an electro-pop dance song with sad lyrics and melody.
 It was choreographed by Yama & Hotchicks, who also choreographed "Bo Peep Bo Peep".
 "Because I Know" is a mid-tempo song with an acoustic feel.

-Again 1977

 A repackaged edition of the EP, Again 1977, was released on December 4, 2013.
 It contains two new songs, "Again 1977" and "Do You Know Me", a remake of Sand Pebbles' 1977 hit, "What Should I Do".

-White Winter
+T-ara held a series of fan signing events in Suncheon and Gwangju, starting January 6.
+Notably, for the first fan sign, over 5,000 fans gathered around the venue, but for safety concerns, only 1,000 people eventually were allowed to attend.
+Actors Son Ho-jun and Yoon Jong-hoon attended the event.

-The EP was re-released as special album on December 14, 2013 titled White Winter with additions two Christmas songs, "Hide and Seek" and "Middle of Winter Hide and Seek".
+The EP was re-released as special album on December 14, 2013 titled White Winter in addition to a Christmas song, "Hide and Seek" and an alternate version of the song featuring the same lyrics but slightly different instrumental.

 In 2016, Chinese girl group "Miss Mass" released a remake version of the song in Chinese.